glotzerlab/signac-docs/docs/source/tutorial.rst

     Operation 'compute_volume(22a51374466c4e01ef0e67e65f73c52e)' exceeds max. # of allowed passes (1).
     # and so on

-That is because by default, the ``run`` command will continue to execute all defined operations, until they are considered *completed*.
+That is because by default, the ``run`` command will continue to execute all defined operations until they are considered *completed*.
-An operation is considered completed, when all post conditions are met.
+An operation is considered completed when all its *post conditions* are met, and it is up to the user to define those post conditions.
-We did not define any post conditions yet, so theoretically, **signac** would continue to execute the same operation indefinitely.
+Since we have not defined any post conditions yet, **signac** would continue to execute the same operation indefinitely.

-For this example, a good post condition would be the existance of the ``volume.txt`` file.
+For this example, a good post condition would be the existence of the ``volume.txt`` file.
-We can define a condition that tells the :py:class:`~.flow.FlowProject` class when an operation is *completed* like this:
+To tells the :py:class:`~.flow.FlowProject` class when an operation is *completed*, we can modify the above example by adding a function that defines this condition:

 .. code-block:: python